MichaelHatherly/CuratedSystemImages.jl/README.md

 # CuratedSystemImages.jl

+> **Note**
+>
+> **Windows users** need to enable *"Long Paths"* since the bundled artifacts
+> provided by this package often have longer path names that the default limit allows.
+> See [this Microsoft document](https://docs.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=powershell#enable-long-paths-in-windows-10-version-1607-and-later) for the steps required to enable this feature.

 This Julia package provides access to several pre-built system images containing collections of third-party Julia packages.
 It requires that your `julia` install is managed using [`juliaup`](https://github.com/JuliaLang/juliaup).